foreseecode/verint-xm-cordova-plugin/README.md

    cordova plugin add https://github.com/foreseecode/foresee-sdk-cordova-plugin
    ```

-   > this will automaticly add `compile "com.foresee.sdk:sdk:+"` to your `build.gradle` file
+   This will automatically add `compile "com.foresee.sdk:sdk:+"` to your `build.gradle` file.
-   > additionally, it will copy the foresee_configuration.json file to `platform/ios` and `platform/android` if exist
+   It will also copy the foresee_configuration.json file to `platform/ios` and `platform/android` if they exist

 3. Within the `deviceready` event handler initialize the ForeSee SDK by invoking